 The course is free to enroll and take.
 You will be offered the option of purchasing a certificate of completion which you become eligible for if you successfully complete the course requirements.

 Vanderbilt University via Coursera

-This course teaches computer programming to those with little to no previous experience.
-It uses the programming system and language called MATLAB to do so because it is easy to learn, versatile and very useful for engineers and other professionals.
+Introduction to programming with MATLAB is a free online course that teaches computer programming to those with little to no previous experience.
+It uses the programming system and language called MATLAB to do so because it is easy to learn, versatile, and very useful for engineers and other professionals.